310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/second_half.md

 {% endbubble %}

 {% bubble Kanata %}
-Kaoru~?
-Why do you look so flustered?
+kaoru~? why do you look so flustered?
 {% endbubble %}

 {% bubble Kaoru %}